bobbobson21/UnitTestingSystem/UNITTESTINGSYSTEM.md

 ### An example of how to use domains<br>
 Domains are like your unity game objects they can store components/test and they can store other gameobjects/domains but they dont do anything else beyond that and they do not run tests.

-Insted tests can be put inside of them and if a tast fails it gose red and the domain will go red and so will every other parent domain to the roo making it very easy to find out if someting whent wrong by going to the top of the test output and from there you can scroll down to you find the class and then the sub section and then the test.
+Instead tests can be put inside of them and if a test fails it goes red and the domain will go red and so will every other parent domain to the root making it very easy to find out if something went wrong by going to the top of the test output and from there you can scroll down to you find the class and then the sub section and then the test.

 Domains can be added with names and they dont need anything else but it is also woth noting for every push domain there MUST be a pop domain and vice versa.